mnemnion/mnemnion.github.io/source/_posts/2013-08-01-on-the-implementation-of-ggg.markdown

 There are a few good reasons to nevertheless implement GGG using this restricted language.
 One is freezing: a language is only as frozen as the language of the reference implementation, and C will freeze right around when Hell does.
 It may be fossilized, but this is nowhere near good enough.

 If this were the only reason, Hoon would suffice, as it's well on the way to inky black.

+##A Note About Binary Math

+That's binary math as in binary and unary operators, not binary the representation format.

+FGG will have an enclosed prefix syntax, because of the usual advantages.
+However, at a guess, 90%-95% of math heads will be unhappy trying to read a purely prefix-enclosed piece of math.
+Since doing math, particularly simple arithmetic, is a large part of functional validation, some sugar is provided.

+Rules at the first position are treated as functions: they read forward from the `cursor` and succeed accordingly.
+A block composed entirely of rules is threading the cursor between those rules.
+A function is just another rule, remember, and cannot have arguments.
+A macro will have arguments, in the sense described earlier.

+If a literal value is at the first position, or a variable (which is, recall, a reference to a literal value), then *if* the next token is a built-in function with an arity > 2, the built-in or macro is swapped in place with the literal.
+Since the math operators are built in functions, that means [2 + 3] will turn into [+ 2 3].
+Be careful with this; [2 + 3 4 5] will turn into [+ 2 3 4 5] but [2 + 3 + 4 + 5] is a syntax error.
+There is no notion of operator precedence or association.

+Personally I find textual math easiest to read if all operators are unary or binary and precedence is neglected in favor of parentheses.
+Easy to read is what we want here; Lisps' extreme regularity is to support metaprogramming, which we do not do with GGG.

 ##The Use of Representative Functions